ahsankhank1666-gif/task-api/A6 Connect to an AI API/README.md

-# Week 7: Put an LLM Behind Your API (Backend Track Assignment A17)
+# Week 6: Put an LLM Behind Your API

 ## Overview
 This project adds a production-ready `/triage` endpoint to our FastAPI application.
 It takes a customer support message, routes it through an LLM via OpenRouter, and returns a strictly validated JSON payload.